Leeds Town Hall Children in Need gig raises £6,700

 About 1,200 music fans attended the gig, which also featured jazz vocalist Gregory Porter who flew from the US just to take part in the performance.

-Gemma Stothard, regional officer for BBC Children in Need, said the concert was "a fantastic start locally for this year's appeal".'A pleasure'
+Gemma Stothard, regional officer for BBC Children in Need, said the concert was "a fantastic start locally for this year's appeal".

 As part of the concert, Kildwick-born Teal, an acclaimed jazz singer, musician and BBC Radio 2 presenter, reworked some of TV star Murs' hits into big band numbers.